What is GST

-The GST is established to incorporate various indirect taxes which was earlier taxable at different levels.
-The idea was to reduce red-tape, plugging leakages for paving the way of a transparent indirect tax regime.
+The GST is established to incorporate various indirect taxes which were earlier taxable at different levels.
+The idea was to reduce red tape, plugging leakages to pave the way for a transparent indirect tax regime.

 What are CGST, SGST and IGST?

-India is a federal democracy that is one which has clear demarcation of powers, responsibility and revenue collection between the states and the centre in its constitution.
+India is a federal democracy that is one which has a clear demarcation of powers, responsibilities and revenue collection between the states and the centre in its constitution.
 For example, law and order fall under the state’s jurisdiction while the nation’s defence is the centre’s responsibility.

-The Central GST or CGST is the areas where the centre has the powers and State GST where the State has taxation capabilities.
-The IGST or Integrated GST is for movement of goods within the states of the Indian union.
+The Central GST or CGST is the area where the centre has the powers and the State GST is where the State has taxation capabilities.
+The IGST or Integrated GST is for the movement of goods within the states of the Indian Union.
 This will be collected by the union, however, will be transferred over to the states.
 Thus it is essential that if and when the GST comes out it is rolled over in the entire nation simultaneously.

 Suppose CGST= 9%, SGST=9%.
 Then, IGST= 9+9=18% Since A is selling this to B in Maharashtra itself, it is an intra-state sale and both CGST and SGST will apply, at the